 Mornington Peninsula Wineries Map

 Mornington Peninsula is blessed with an abundance of wineries, which can make it hard to decide which one to visit first.
-To make things a little easier for you, here are some of our favourite wineries on the Mornington Peninsula.
+To make things a little easier for you, here are some of our favourite Mornington Peninsula wineries.
 All of these wineries are surrounded by beautiful scenery and offer unique and enjoyable experiences.
 So let’s take a look.

 Quealy Cellar Door transports you into the heart of the winery.
 After arriving on the Mornington Peninsula in 1988, Kathleen and Kevin started to cultivate and sourced single vineyard Pinot Gris and Pinot Noir from some of the oldest wine areas on the Peninsula.
 A focus on an Italian winemaking tradition has inspired unique wine production including Friulano, Secco Splendido and Pobblebonk.

 Polperro Winery is nestled amongst 25 acres of vines in the heart of Red Hill on the Mornington Peninsula.
-Offering boutique, luxury villa style accommodation, cellar door and restaurant, Polperro Winery has established a reputation for top quality wines and delicious food.
-Open for lunch and dinner, the sun-drenched dining room and restaurant offer stunning views over the grapevines.
+Polperro Winery has established a reputation for top quality wines and delicious food by offering boutique, luxury villa-style accommodation, cellar door, and restaurant experiences.
+Open for lunch and dinner, the sun-drenched dining room and restaurant offer stunning views over the vines.

 T’Gallant Cellar Door located in Main Ridge Mornington Peninsula has been inspired by Italy.
 With a large piazza overlooking the vineyard, you can taste wines as you enjoy wood-fired pizza and the classic provincial Italian style dishes.
 Established in 1990 with two vineyards planted with Pinot Grigio, the distinctive differences between them encouraged further exploration of Italian and French winemaking methods.
 T’Gallant Pinot Grigio has a style typical of northern Italy with a rich, luscious character, while T’Gallant Pinot Gris is influenced by Alsace in France and Friuli in Italy.